Socio-Legal Studies Association

 In the latest instalment of Voices, Rebecca Fairbairn, Director of Research Excellence Framework (REF), Research England, talks about how the definitions of research excellence are changing across the world, how we are now looking in a much more open way at what excellence looks like, and which outputs from research matter.
 See website for details.

-Read the latest Unveiling Justice podcast on court open days.
+Listen to the the latest Unveiling Justice podcast on accessible justice.

 HMCTS Monthly Bulletin: February 2024